Our Research shows Veterinarians not taught vaccine safety in med school.

 Veterinarians learn about the vaccines they buy from the vaccine salesmen.
 I would love to hear that this has changed or will change and Veterinarian students become educated in school onl vaccines

-PARVO, DISTEMPER, ADENO HEPATITIS and PARA (do not confuse PARA with Flu shot)
+Core vaccines are PARVO, DISTEMPER, ADENO HEPATITIS and PARA

-2. NON CORE vaccines to avoid, if possible ( I had a customer that lived in a wildlife resort and he could not avoid LEPTO) are LEPTO, CORONA, BORTDELLA ,INFLUENZA
+2. NON CORE vaccine to avoid if possible are LEPTO, CORONA, BORTDELLA ,INFLUENZA

 I understand that BORTDELLA might be urged by many Vets so my advice is to please wait until your puppy is over 6 to 7 months old.